 The Pacific Training Centre for the Blind (PTCB) is a grassroots charitable organization, (Charity Number: 846673085RR0001) currently based in Victoria, BC.
 The organization is community-focused, accountable to the people it serves, and the vast majority of its funds are spent on direct program delivery.

 We have accreditation from the Commission on the Accreditation of Rehabilitation Facilities (CARF), and we are the only accredited blindness-service provider in BC.
 Our program has won the Canada Life Literacy Innovation Award from ABC Life Literacy.

 We are also one of the only organizations in Canada that offers regular, intensive, group-based blindness skills training to blind and low vision adults.

-We provide non-visual training in: tactile skills, including Braille; orientation and travel training with the long white cane; daily living skills such as cooking and cleaning; technology such as computer and iPhone use without sight; and employment readiness.
+We provide non-visual training in: tactile skills, including Braille; orientation and travel training with the long white cane; daily living skills such as cooking and cleaning; technology such as computer and iPhone use without sight; and more.